danzsmith53/modelarchiver-1/README.md

 in a universal language to be interpreted by compatible environments.
 As such, MAR has different advantages and disadvantages, but provides another option.

-The aspect of MAR that enables universal compatibility is the "tapanalyticstoolkit.scoring-interfaces".
+The aspect of MAR that enables universal compatibility is the "trustedanalytics.scoring-interfaces".
 Models that implement this interface can use MAR.
 It is a very simple API that defines a "score" method along with a few other methods that describe the inputs and outputs of that score method, for the given model: